 The volatility index presented in Chart 38 and Chart 39 is an indicator of general market turbulence.
 The red lines provide a threshold by which to judge whether a day is an outlier or not.
 The long-term chart shows that, historically, periods of higher turbulence tend to cluster in time.
 The clustering of turbulent periods means that if a particular day is an outlier, the following day is much more likely to be an outlier.
 Several days in a row of outliers are a strong indicator that market turbulence could persist for many weeks or months.
-Economic concerns over the rate of inflation, potential additional interest rate hikes in the United States, global growth and further banking sector turmoil are the major causes of recent turbulence.
+Recent turbulence has been relatively mild, even though economic concerns remain over the rate of inflation, the remaining interest rate hikes in the United States and global growth.